Women's Challenge Cup: 2021–present: Restructuring

 In the 2021 competition, entry was restricted to the ten teams in the Super League.
 The following year the competition expanded to 16 teams (12 Super League, three Championship and one Super League South) and a group stage was introduced with the top two teams from the four groups advancing to the quarter-final stage.
+The competition was reduced to 12 teams in 2025.